Expert guide to the best parks in Mexico City: Bosque de Chapultepec

 Museums in Bosque de Chapultepec

-I’ve read, but can’t confirm, that Mexico City has more museums than almost any other city in the world.
-It wouldn’t surprise me at all, I’ve been visiting multiple times a year for six years and am still finding new museums to check out on every visit.
-Chapultepec is home to nine museums of its very own:
+I’ve read that Mexico City has more museums than almost any other city in the world.
+It wouldn’t surprise me at all as I’ve been visiting multiple times a year for six years and am still finding new museums to check out on every visit.
+This is one of the reasons homeschoolers in Mexico love the city so much.
+Chapultepec is home to 13 museums of its very own:

 enormous detailed mural. woman in short skirt standing in front of it.